Ai-Zixun/Personal-Workspace/Notes/System-Design/API_Design-GraphQL_gRPC_REST.md

 * They are different tools for different jobs

-Design Considerations
+Design Considerations: there is always a best API style for the problem

+## API Styles

+* Query APIs
+  * Flexibility
+  * For client to retrieve data from the server
+* Flat File APIs
+  * SFTP
+* Streaming APIs
+* RPC APIs
+  * gRPC, thrift
+  * A component calling another components and hide the in-between networking
+* Web APIs

 ## RPC - Remote Procedure Call (gRPC, Apache Thrift, Coral)

-Model the function of the server
+* Model the function of the server
+* Data over the wire (HTTP/2 + protobuf)

 Advantages:
 * Simple and Easy to Understand